-Credit risk /counterparty risk
+Credit risk

-Credit risk is the risk of loss due to the Company's counterparties or customers not having the ability or willingness to meet its payment obligations to Sparebanken Sør Boligkreditt AS.
+Credit risk is defined as the risk of losses due to customers or counterparties being unable to meet their obligations to the company, and the value of underlying security not being sufficient to cover the receivables if the security must be realised.
+Credit risk is the company's greatest risk, and the risk that requires most capital.
 Credit risk concerns all claims on counterparties/customers.
 This means loans and credits, securities and counterparty risk arising from derivatives and foreign exchange contracts.